tgdbepe4/Lizmap_Cookbook_for_Ubuntu_22.04/README.md

 - The last QGIS and QGIS server versions are installed.
 At the moment version 3.30.
 - A running Lizmap installation with the demo projects as well.

+## Adaption
+- Enhanced linux users should be able to adapt the script for any other Ubuntu oder Debian version.
+Important is the OS is fresh and native which mean that python3 or php an so is not alread insalled.